On Dirichlet, Poncelet and Abel problems: Generic biquadratic curve

-Now we can give geometrical an interpretation of cases (i), (ii), (iii), a proof of which can be easy obtained by analysis of formulae \re{D_1} and \re{D_1D_2}. \begin{pr} 0).
-The real curve in cases (i), (ii) and (iii) disappears only in the case (i), $\,\tilde b<2,\,a>0$ that is equivalent to $\,b^2<(a+1)^2,\,a>0.$
+Now we can provide a geometrical interpretation of the cases (i), (ii), (iii), a proof of which can be easily obtained through analyses of expressions \re{D_1} and \re{D_1D_2}. \begin{pr} 0).
+The real curve in cases (i), (ii) and (iii) vanishes only in the case (i) under the condition $\,\tilde b<2,\,a>0$, that is equivalent to $\,b^2<(a+1)^2,\,a>0.$

 1).
-In case (i) of nonvanishing real curve the equation $D_1(x)=0$ (and the equation $D_2(y)=0$) has no real root only in the case $\,\tilde b<2,\,a<0$ (there is no vertex).
+In case (i,) of a nonvanishing real curve, the equation $D_1(x)=0$ (and the equation $D_2(y)=0$) has no real root only in the case $\,\tilde b<2,\,a<0$ (there is no vertex here).